waffle-iron/VBA-IDE-Code-Export/README.md

 ### Importing

-The `Import Files` button in the `Export For VCS` menu will import all the modules specified in the configuration file from the file system into the Excel file.
-Be careful; this command will overwrite existing modules in the active project.
+The `Import Files` button in the `Export For VCS` menu will:

+* Import all the modules specified in the configuration file from the file system into the Excel file.
+Existing modules will be overwritten.
+* Add all library references declared in the configuration file.
+Existing library references will be overwritten.

 ### Exporting

-The `Export Files` button in the `Export For VCS` menu will export all the modules specified in the configuration file from the Excel file into the appropriate places in the file system.
-Be careful; this command will overwrite existing files in the filesystem.
+The `Export Files` button in the `Export For VCS` menu will:

+* Export all the modules specified in the configuration file from the Excel file into the appropriate places in the file system.
+Existing files will be overwritten.
+* Remove library references from the project which are declared in the configuration file.

 ## Building